I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 , but vanjs chose not to use class for the sake of extreme size (in fact, it was class a few minor versions ago :satisfied:).

 How does vanjs do it?
-It's actually quite simple: it directly uses an object literal and points its __proto__
+It's actually quite simple; it directly uses an object literal and points its __proto__

 to this stateProto

-, significantly reducing code size.
+, significantly reducing the code size.

-property though using Object.create
+property.
+However, using Object.create

 w/ Object.assign